MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-intune-govt-service-description.md

   - Intune for GCC High does not support the Mobile Threat Defense connector for Android and iOS devices.

 ## Next steps
-To learn more about Intune and explore how to get started see, [Intune public documentation](/intune/index).
+To learn more about Intune and explore how to get started, see the [Microsoft Intune documentation](/mem/intune/index).